SciFracX/FractionalDiffEq.jl/docs/src/dode.md

 # Distributed Order Differential Equations

+> For more details about distributed order diffeerntial equations and distributed order dynamic systems, we recommend you to read [Distributed-Order Dynamic Systems](https://doi.org/10.1007/978-1-4471-2852-6)

 We integrate ``{_0D_t^\alpha f(t)}`` with respect to the order, we can obtain distributed-order differential/integral equations.
 Since we normally adopted the notation as:

 ```math